scvalex/ltc/docs/final.md

-much weaker consistency guarantees, Redis's only replication mechanism is essentially the same as that used by traditional databases: when a slave node is attached to the master, it first requests all the current entries in the data store, and then gets a continuous stream of changes to that data \citep{redis-replication}.
+much weaker consistency guarantees, Redis's only replication mechanism is essentially the same as that used by traditional databases: when a slave node is attached to the master, it first requests all the current entries in the data store, and then gets a stream of changes to that data \citep{redis-replication}.
 In addition to requiring a lossless connection for the stream of changes, this approach is wasteful since it requires the slave to re-get the whole data set if the stream of changes from the master is interrupted.

+\href{https://couchdb.apache.org/}{CouchDB} is a widely used document store.
+Like Redis, it is conceptually a key-value store which holds no relational information about the data , but, unlike Redis, it is persistent, and the values are arbitrary queryable JSON *documents*.
+Replication works the same as with traditional databases: a CouchDB node connects to another and requests a stream of changes from it
+\citep{couchdb:replication}.
+Since CouchDB has conflict resolution built-in, it is possible to do two-way replication, and thus have multiple writable nodes.
+This achieves the same effect as clustering in traditional databases.
+Additionally, since CouchDB versions the documents inserted into it, it avoids the wasteful retransmission that Redis does.
+Unfortunately, getting the stream of changes requires synchronous lossless connections between nodes.
+That said, the authors do not believe that this requirement is essential to the replication scheme, and LTc's replication is similar, but designed to work over lossy asynchronous connections.

 ### Distributed Version Control Systems